-- Before jacking up the vehicle, apply wheel chocks or other tire blocks to the wheels to prevent the vehicle from moving.
-After jacking up the vehicle, support the vehicle weight with safety stands at the points designated for proper lifting before working on the vehicle. - These operations should be done on a level surface. - When removing a heavy component such as the engine or transaxle/transmission, be careful not to lose your balance and drop them.
-Also, do not allow them to strike adjacent parts, especially the brake tubes and master cylinder. - SGI231 - Before starting repairs which do not require battery power: Turn off ignition switch. - Disconnect the negative battery terminal. - If the battery terminals are disconnected, recorded memory of radio and each control unit is erased.
+Before jacking up the vehicle, apply wheel chocks or other tire blocks to the wheels to prevent the vehicle from moving.
+After jacking up the vehicle, support the vehicle weight with safety stands at the points designated for proper lifting before working on the vehicle.

+These operations should be done on a level surface.

+- When removing a heavy component such as the engine or transaxle/transmission, be careful not to lose your balance and drop them.
+Also, do not allow them to strike adjacent parts, especially the brake tubes and master cylinder. - Before starting repairs which do not require battery power: Turn off ignition switch.
+Disconnect the negative battery terminal. - If the battery terminals are disconnected, recorded memory of radio and each control unit is erased. - Battery posts, terminals and related accessories contain lead and lead compounds.
+Wash hands after handling.

-- To prevent serious burns: - Avoid contact with hot metal parts. - Do not remove the radiator cap when the engine is hot. - Dispose of drained oil or the solvent used for cleaning parts in an appropriate manner. - Do not attempt to top off the fuel tank after the fuel pump nozzle shuts off automatically. - Continued refueling may cause fuel overflow, resulting in fuel spray and possibly a fire. - Clean all disassembled parts in the designated liquid or solvent prior to inspection or assembly. - Replace oil seals, gaskets, packings, O-rings, locking washers, cotter pins, self-locking nuts, etc. with new ones. - Replace inner and outer races of tapered roller bearings and needle bearings as a set. - Arrange the disassembled parts in accordance with their assembled locations and sequence. - Do not touch the terminals of electrical components which use microcomputers (such as ECM).
+- To prevent serious burns: Avoid contact with hot metal parts.
+Do not remove the radiator cap when the engine is hot. - Dispose of or recycle drained oil or the solvent used for cleaning parts in an appropriate manner. - Do not attempt to top off the fuel tank after the fuel pump nozzle shuts off automatically.
+Continued refueling may cause fuel overflow, resulting in fuel spray and possibly a fire. - Clean all disassembled parts in the designated liquid or solvent prior to inspection or assembly. - Replace oil seals, gaskets, packings, O-rings, locking washers, cotter pins, self-locking nuts, etc. with new ones. - Replace inner and outer races of tapered roller bearings and needle bearings as a set. - Arrange the disassembled parts in accordance with their assembled locations and sequence. - Do not touch the terminals of electrical components which use microcomputers (such as ECM).
 Static electricity may damage internal electronic components. - After disconnecting vacuum or air hoses, attach a tag to indicate the proper connection. - Use only the fluids and lubricants specified in this manual.